Offshore (song)

-"Offshore" is a song by English electronic music producer Chicane, released on 9 December 1996 by Xtravaganza as the lead single from his debut album, Far from the Maddening Crowds (1997).
+"Offshore" is a song by English electronic music producer Chicane, released on 9 December 1996 by label Xtravaganza as the lead single from his debut album, Far from the Maddening Crowds (1997).
 The song reached number five in the United States on Billboards Dance Club Play chart, number 12 in Ireland and number 14 in the United Kingdom.
 A bootleg by Australian DJ Anthony Pappa was given an official release in 1997 titled "Offshore '97".
 This version peaked at number 17 in the UK.

-"Offshore" is a lush, multi-layered, early Trance track, the original of which features sweeping synth chords and a reflective balearic theme, elements of which are reminiscent of the Tangerine Dream track, "Love on a Real Train".
+"Offshore" is a lush, multi-layered, early trance track, the original of which features sweeping synth chords and a reflective balearic theme, elements of which are reminiscent of the Tangerine Dream track, "Love on a Real Train".
 The main synth-hook which gives "Offshore" its uplifting breakdown however is based on Don Henley's 1985 hit, "The Boys of Summer".

 Critical reception

-A reviewer from Music Week described 'Offshore' as "Dreamhouse with real excitement."
+A reviewer from Music Week described "Offshore" as "dream house with real excitement."
 Brad Beatnik from the RM Dance Update praised the track and rated it five out of five, writing, "A monstrously huge trancey house tune, this one goes on for ever, coasting on waves of lush sounds. [...]
 The original is the sort of dreamy track Jose Padilla would kill to include on his Cafe Del Mar albums.
 An absolute stunner."
 David Sinclair from The Times said, "Eerie techno track you can dance and chill to simultaneously."